Jews for Jesus: Operations

 Jews for Jesus is a registered 501(c)(3) organization that employs approximately 250 staff worldwide.
-Its headquarters are located in San Francisco, California, and operates offices in New York City, Los Angeles, Toronto, Sydney, Johannesburg, London, Berlin, Paris, Budapest, Tel Aviv, Kiev, Odessa, Moscow, and Jerusalem.
+Its headquarters are located in San Francisco, California, and operates offices in New York City, Los Angeles, Toronto, Sydney, Johannesburg, London, Berlin, Paris, Budapest, Tel Aviv, Kyiv, Odesa, Moscow, and Jerusalem.

 Once well-known for their distribution of hand-drawn religious tracts, today Jews for Jesus conducts community engagement through other means.
 Examples of their outreach methods include Jewish holiday events, Bible studies, service projects, internet evangelism, and multi-purpose spaces such as the Moishe Rosen Center in Tel Aviv and the Upside Down Cafe in Los Angeles.

 Funding and organization

-Jews for Jesus’ income comes primarily from Christian donors.
-The nonprofit’s annual income breakdown consists of 87% individual support, 5% miscellaneous revenue, 5% congregational support, and 3% congregational offerings.
-Their annual expenditures consist of 77% outreach, 12% administration, and 11% fundraising.
-According to the Evangelical Council for Financial Accountability, the group's total income in FY 2018 was US$24,767,732 and its total assets were $39,596,245.

 They are a charter member of the Evangelical Council for Financial Accountability and of MissioNexus.
 Donations are tax deductible.
-An independent auditing firm, Eckhoff Accountancy, conducts the organization’s annual audit.
+An independent auditing firm, Eckhoff Accountancy, conducts the organization's annual audit.
+According to the Evangelical Council for Financial Accountability, the group's total revenue in FY 2021 was US$37,431,707 and its total expenses was $25,888,924.
+Expense breakdown was $20,744,089 for programs, $2,039,434 for administration, and $3,105,401 for fundraising.

 Jews for Jesus is governed by international boards of directors in the United States, Canada, South Africa, Australia, Israel, and Europe.
-The CEO, currently David Brickner, is advised by an executive leadership team consisting of seven members.
+The CEO is advised by an executive leadership team consisting of seven members.